armytag/langs/conlang-year.md

 Myself, and readers of possible stories involving the language.
 MyConlang will be shared via written content, including poetry and stories.

+## Conworld

+Speakers are human on an Earth-like world.
+They live in a river valley among some mountains, not far from the sea.

 ## Phonology

 ### Consonants